Skip to content

 My Writings for Week Ending August 26th

 I started the week writing about inflation, and the arithmetic cogitations that make the numbers appear good, but the calculations that tell a different story, with Electricity Prices Continue to Sizzle in July.
-Electricity prices continue to go up (especially here in Ontario), while gas prices appear to be dropping which are nullifying the effects of the electricity price jump.
+Electricity prices continue to go up (especially here in Ontario), while gas prices appear to be dropping, which is nullifying the effects of the electricity price jump.
 Fun with Numbers.

 An Excellent Question